GliaLab/Begonia/README.md

 ## H5 data format + custom metadata

-When timer series data gets big, it's often good to have a lazy reader that can rapidly scrub to specific frames in a recording and load only what is needed.
+When timer series data gets big, it is often good to have a lazy reader that can rapidly scrub to specific frames in a recording and load only what is needed.
 Begonia provides such a lazy reader for the H5 data format.
-This is the default data format of begonia.
+This is the default data format of Begonia.

 For legacy compatibility in our own data we've also implemented a H5Old reader.

 ## TSeries-derived types

 The most commonly used data format in our research is the `begonia.scantypes.TSeries` data type.
-The format support multiple channels pr. recording.
-Initially we supported "cycles" as this was a feature of our microscopes at the time development started, but this is being phased out.
+The format support multiple channels per recording.
+Initially, we supported "cycles" as this was a feature of our microscopes at the time development started, but this is being phased out.
 The cycle parameter will frequently be ignored.

 This class offers the following API: